 Interpreting the Eye ReportBy: Carmen Willings

-teachingvisuallyimpaired.com Upon receiving the eye report, the Teacher of Students with Visual Impairments (TVI) will need to interpret all the information contained within it.
+teachingvisuallyimpaired.com Updated August 9, 2024 Upon receiving the eye report, the Teacher of Students with Visual Impairments (TVI) will need to interpret all the information contained within it.
 Eye reports, and the information they contain will typically vary greatly between doctors.
 Some ophthalmologists will write very detailed reports that will be typed while others will scribble a simple note.
-Although the reports can vary greatly, there are some things that must be included in the report in order to determine eligibility for school based vision services.
+Although the reports can vary greatly, there are some things that should be included in the report.
+This information will help the Teacher of Students with Visual Impairments understand the implications and thus determine the need for services.
 Basic items needed in an eye report include:

 The TVI will define each diagnosis to help the team gain a better understanding of what part of the eye is affected, which will help team members understand what characteristics or difficulties the student may have.
 Keep in mind that two people with the same diagnosis will not necessarily have the same difficulties as the use of vision can also be related to cognitive abilities and previous experiences.
 It is also important to identify if the condition is stable or progressive or temporary and expected to improve.
 This will have a huge impact on the need for instruction and in what areas.